Skip to content

 10. Tahoma

 You’re probably already familiar with Tahoma, another font that Windows popularised.
-It’s a sans-serif font that’s similar to Verdana, but the letters are narrower and have closer spacing.
-That’s a real advantage if you want more content on your page.
+It’s a sans-serif font similar to Verdana, with narrower letters and tighter spacing.
+That’s a real advantage if you want to add more content to your page.
 After all, the best CV length is 1–2 pages, so if you’ve overrun by a line, try switching to Tahoma.

 Tahoma font